 We discuss various nutrients and dietary supplements in this article that may or may not be helpful.
 If you purchase recommended products, services, or treatments, it may benefit CNY Fertility financially.
 Read more about our financial relationships here.
 The supplements discussed in this article are not intended to treat, cure, or prevent any disease.
 If you are pregnant, take any medications, or have been diagnosed with a medical condition, consult with a healthcare provider before taking any dietary supplement.

 Vitamin D, also known as the sunshine vitamin, is produced by the body in response to sunlight.
 It can also be consumed through different foods and supplements.

-This article will review how vitamin D impacts fertility and how low vitamin D or vitamin D deficiency can decrease the chance of conception.
+This article will review how vitamin D impacts fertility and how low vitamin D levels or vitamin D deficiency may decrease the chance of conception.

 - People are considered at risk of vitamin D deficiency if their serum 25(OH)D concentration is less than 30 nmol/L.

 - Around 40% of the U.S. population is considered vitamin D deficient.